 Those survivors recreating their everyday life while sheltered in that symbol of savage neoliberalism such as the mall remains a profoundly iconic and relevant allegory of our times.

-Romero was also at the top of his visual game.
 Influenced by the era of the Italian Giallo, Romero planned each shot meticulously.
 Goblin, the emblematic band of Dario Argento contributed even more to the glorious aesthetics with a memorable soundtrack.

 And besides all that wonderful deep weight in the script, Dawn of the Dead doesn't stop being funny and bloody.
 This tale is full of iconic zombies (Hare Krishna zombie!)and a lot of fake blood.